-6.4.2 RESCUE MEDICINE
+6.4.3 RESCUE MEDICINE

 Participants who require a rescue medication to treat a non-study-related acute condition during the study period should proceed with treatment for the acute condition, as prescribed by their treating clinician.
-They may continue to receive the intervention provided that the rescue medication is not listed as a contraindication in participants' active study appendices.
-If the rescue medication is contraindicated, participants will discontinue the intervention, but will continue to be followed per the Schedule of Procedures (Table 2).
-These participants will be considered evaluable for the analysis.
+They may continue receiving the intervention regardless of the medication.